 Step 1.
 Navigate to EVE main Lab tree and select which lab you want to share with others.
-It is not required that main shared project lab must be put in to Shared folder.
+Do not create shared Project lab from Shared folder to avoid lab names duplication.

 Step 2: From menu "Shared with" select Users to whom you want to share lab